wyang342/did-he-int/README.md

 # Favorite LoL Champions
 ## Introduction
 Ever wondered how many games you or your friends have played on each champion?
-This Python application will graph how many games a summoner has played on each champion.
+This Python application will graph that for you.
 The champions are on the y-axis and the number of games played on that champion are on the x-axis.

 ## Screenshots
 ![GUI Prompting User to Enter Summoner Name](https://i.postimg.cc/hvLsT8BL/GUI-example.png)